2004-harshitha/Inverse-Cooking-Recipe-Generation-from-Food-Images/README.md

-Inverse cooking-Recipe generation from food images
+Inverse cooking-Recipe generation from food images using python